AntoineSebert/dandelion/README.md

 ## Motivation

-This project aims to create a POSIX-compliant microkernel real-time operating system using the Rust language.
+This project aims to create a microkernel real-time operating system using the Rust language.
 It addresses a large area of design techniques and algorithms so as to reach three defined goals  :

 - **deterministic** execution time of the programs (or subparts of them), allowing the processes to be managed accurately
 - **correctness** of the time when a result is expected, to meet or miss the deadlines, where treatment marks the difference between soft and hard RTOS